 The third stage saw the coming of the Sarsen stone, the largest weighing almost 50 tons.
 Just by the size of the stone, it cannot be determined how the henge was transported to the site.
 It is believed that the use of sleds and ropes was the only way to do it, with a labor force of 500 or so men to make it move.
 The Sarsen stones were arranged in an outer circle, and inside it were five trilithons that formed a horseshoe pattern.

 The fourth and final stage took place immediately, starting from the horseshoe pattern and the circle that are both visible in the modern-day.
 The bluestones were erected to create an incomplete circle, while the Heel stones were positioned to serve as an entrance to the circle.
 This task, and all other actions that involved erecting the stones, was probably done with the help of pre-historic tools.
 But with the stones’ intimidating height and weight, how the ancient people did it remains to be an interesting mystery.

-There are numerous speculations embracing the construction and existence of Stonehenge.
-Some speculated that the timing of the construction was in accordance to the Solar calendar, while some believed that the site was erected for burial purposes.
-It is believed to be a place for religious ceremonies and a venue for people who gather to worship, pray and perform tribal rituals.
-The reasons are still uncertain up to this day but one thing is absolutely true—Stonehenge is undeniably a breath-taking structure and no other structure in the world can replicate such magnificence.
+Numerous speculations are embracing the construction and existence of Stonehenge.
+Some speculated that the timing of the construction was by the Solar calendar, while some believed that the site was erected for burial purposes.
+It is believed to be a place for religious ceremonies and a venue for people who gather to worship, pray, and perform tribal rituals.
+The reasons are still uncertain up to this day but one thing is true—Stonehenge is undeniably a breath-taking structure and no other structure in the world can replicate such magnificence.